 Third Street Gallery provides a unique environment for Humboldt State University students to experience outside the boundaries of the traditional classroom.
 Students at all levels and disciplines are invited to participate in gallery activities through classes internships, work-study jobs, and interaction with visiting artists.

 Three academic programs run out of the HSU Art Department are supported by the Gallery:

 The Art Museum and Gallery Practices Certificate Program: The gallery serves as a hands-on learning lab where student interns learn the techniques, ethics and management practices of museums and galleries.

-Directed Studies Gallery Internships: Advanced level student interns assume leadership roles as project leaders in the production of First Street Gallery’s exhibitions, curatorial projects, graphic design, grant research, as well as underwriting and development projects.
+Directed Studies Gallery Internships: Advanced level student interns assume leadership roles as project leaders in the production of Third Street Gallery’s exhibitions, curatorial projects, graphic design, grant research, as well as underwriting and development projects.

 Service Learning: HSU Students in the Art Education program of the Art Department lead classes from the region's K-12 grades, using Third Street Gallery's exhibitions to support their curriculum.